 Royal CBD is confident about the quality of its CBD extracts; the company offers a 30-day money-back guarantee, so if you’re not satisfied with your product, you can return it for a full refund.

 The Royal CBD customer service goes above and beyond to solve any problems their customers have; they respond promptly, providing informative answers to all questions.

 2. Area 52

-Area 52 is a California-based manufacturer of different cannabinoid blends, focusing on delta 8 THC, CBD, CBG, and CBN.
+Area 52 is a Nevada-based manufacturer of different cannabinoid blends, focusing on delta 8 THC, CBD, CBG, and CBN.

 After succeeding with its line of delta 8 THC extracts, the company followed through with a humble selection of carefully-crafted full-spectrum CBD gummies aka the “UFO” line.